 Or Go Au Naturale

 There are surprisingly quite a few things you can do to naturally lighten your hair up without the use of any bleach or peroxide.
 Salt water, sunshine, and lemon juice all fall in line with a natural route towards lighter strands.
 Typically, these methods will work best on naturally lighter base colors, and less so on darker brunettes.
 They can be applied all over, or you can use them to brighten up your ends and face framing strands, the way highlights would be used.
-Just note that these natural methods can be stripping or drying to your existing blonde when used in excess (and saltwater, specifically, can make your blonde more brassy).If you're interested in knowing more, we've got the full scoop for you here.
+Just note that these natural methods might be stripping or drying to your existing blonde when used in excess (and saltwater, specifically, can make your blonde more brassy).If you're interested in knowing more, we've got the full scoop for you here.

 To make a long story short, bleaching your hair at home has a higher likelihood for error than it does for success.
 There are plenty of alternatives to bleach for you to consider in order to improve and maintain your color at home.
-When you weigh the risks of bleaching your hair at home (hair breaking off, lines of demarcation, scalp burns, and more) against living with your roots for a while, it's a no-brainer.
+When you weigh the risks of improperly bleaching your hair at home (hair breaking off, lines of demarcation, scalp burns, and more) against living with your roots for a while, it's a no-brainer.
 Stick to one of the safer options above to stay bright and blonde in-between appointments, and leave the bleaching to the professionals.